The Best Solid Wood Furniture for Outdoors

 However, it’s worth looking at your outdoor furniture as an investment.
 You won’t be using it every day, but you do want it to last for years to come.
 Plus, outdoor furniture gets put under a lot more stress than furniture that gets to spend its life in a climate-controlled indoor setting.

 Things to pay attention to when it comes to the quality of your wood outdoor furniture include:

 - Fasteners and Hardware: Stainless-steel hardware is rust-resistant, for example.
 You want pieces that won’t rust or wear out due to rain, sun or other conditions.

 - Maintenance Required: Some people want their furniture to develop a patina, and many types of wood will weather and produce a beautiful color or patina after a season or two of use.
-But at the same time, some types of wood need a lot of upkeep — such as refinishing or oiling — to keep it looking great year after year.
+At the same time, some types of wood need a lot of upkeep — such as refinishing or oiling — to keep it looking great year after year.

 - Joint Types: Take a look at how the furniture comes together.
 Dovetail joints and tenon joints are particularly sturdy and long-lasting.
 No matter what you do, steer clear of joints that are glued together — you want a sturdy fastener.

 - Appearance: Looks matter, especially when it comes to furniture.
 Some types of wood furniture are sold unfinished, so you can add your personal touch and flair to them.
-Polywood furniture is also often available in a range of colors, giving you plenty of flexibility and options.
-The style is another consideration when picking out the best furniture for outdoor living.
+Poly furniture is also often available in a range of colors, giving you plenty of flexibility and options.
+Style is another consideration when picking out the best furniture for outdoor living.
 Try not to go too trendy, as you want furniture that will maintain its aesthetics for a long time.
 Timeless, classic styles are often the way to go.